 Strawberry is an odd one, since it used to be a small logging town but the new mayor is obsessed with making it a "cultural beacon" in order to attract wealthy tourists.
 On the opposite end of the spectrum is Lagras, a swamp-like area where inhabitants keep themselves self sufficient.

 It seems like Rockstar have covered a wide variety in characteristics of the settlements in Red Dead Redemption 2's world which should add more depth to the exploration aspects and replayability even if checking out vistas on horseback is not your cup of tea.
-You can take a glimpse at Rockstar-made postcards in our gallery bellow or the screenshots on the official website .
+You can take a glimpse at Rockstar-made postcards in our gallery bellow or the screenshots on the .